James Dingemans: Legal career

 Dingemans was called to the bar at Inner Temple in 1987.
 He practised from Chambers at 3 Hare Court.
 He became a Queen's Counsel and a Recorder in 2002 and was approved to sit as a deputy High Court judge from 2010.

 On 10 June 2013, he was appointed a High Court judge, receiving the customary knighthood in 2014, and assigned to the Queen's Bench Division.

 On 13 November 2015, he presided over the sentencing for the murder of Becky Watts.
 Nathan Matthews was sentenced to life imprisonment with a minimum term of 33 years for murder, while Shauna Hoare was sentenced to 17 years imprisonment for manslaughter.
 At the end of the sentencing hearing, Dingemans wept as he paid tribute to the Watts' family for their courage and dignity.

-On 21 October 2019, he was appointed to the Court of Appeal as a Lord Justice of Appeal and has since 5 February 2020 been Vice-President of the King's Bench Division.
+On 21 October 2019, he was appointed to the Court of Appeal as a Lord Justice of Appeal and has since 5 February 2020 been vice-president of the King's Bench Division.

-He is the co-author, with Can Yeğinsu, Tom Cross, and Hafsah Masood of a leading textbook The Protections for Religious Rights: Law and Practice, published by Oxford University Press.
+He is the co-author, with Can Yeğinsu, Tom Cross (barrister), and Hafsah Masood of a leading textbook The Protections for Religious Rights: Law and Practice, published by Oxford University Press.